olavbolav/dji-flightlog-parser/README.md

 - JSON output compatible with the Rust `dji-log-parser` (drop-in replacement)
 - GeoJSON, KML, and CSV export
 - Keychain response caching for repeated parsing
-- CLI with the same interface as the Rust `dji-log` tool
+- CLI with the same interface as the Rust `dji-log-parser` tool

 ## Installation